NVIDIA/TensorRT/samples/sampleDistCollective/README.md

 The sample builds a TensorRT network containing a distributed collective layer, then runs inference across multiple GPUs using NCCL for GPU-to-GPU communication.

 Specifically:
--   `INetworkDefinition::addDistCollective` is called to add the collective layer (kALL_REDUCE, kALL_GATHER, kBROADCAST, kREDUCE, or kREDUCE_SCATTER).
+-   `INetworkDefinition::addDistCollective` is called to add the collective layer (kALL_REDUCE, kALL_GATHER, kBROADCAST, kREDUCE, kREDUCE_SCATTER, kALL_TO_ALL, kGATHER, or kSCATTER).
 -   `IDistCollectiveLayer::setNbRanks` is called to set the number of ranks for the collective operation.
 -   The NCCL unique ID is coordinated via a shared file specified by `TRT_NCCL_ID_FILE`.
 Rank 0 generates the ID and writes it to the file; other ranks wait and read it.
 -   `ncclCommInitRank` is called to initialize the NCCL communicator on each rank.